peterldowns/pgtestdb/README.md

 	DriverName string // the name of a driver to use when calling sql.Open() to connect to a database, "pgx" (pgx) or "postgres" (lib/pq)
+	Host       string // the host of the database, "localhost" Port       string // the port of the database, "5433"
+  // User is the role that pgtestdb connects to the server with in order to
+  // create and manage databases that are used by the tests.
+Your user should
+  // have the SUPERUSER, CREATEDB, and CREATEROLE capabilities.
-	Host       string // the host of the database, "localhost" Port       string // the port of the database, "5433" User       string // the user to connect as, "postgres" Password   string // the password to connect with, "password" Database   string // the database to connect to, "postgres"
+	User       string // the user to connect as, "postgres" Password   string // the password to connect with, "password" Database   string // the database to connect to, "postgres"